William Marshal, 2nd Earl of Pembroke: Earl Marshal

-Wales & Ireland
+Wales and Ireland

 In 1223, William crossed over from his Irish lands to campaign against Llywelyn the Great, who had attacked his holding of Pembroke.
-He was successful, but his actions were seen as too independent by the regents of the young King Henry III; on 23 April 1224 William was married to Eleanor, sister of the King, in order to strengthen the Marshal family's connection with the Plantagenets.
+He was successful, but his actions were seen as too independent by the regents of the young King Henry III.On 23 April 1224, William was married to Eleanor, sister of the King, in order to strengthen the Marshal family's connection with the Plantagenets.
 Hugh de Lacy began attacking Irish lands held by William together with the royal demesnes in that island.
-William was appointed as Justiciar of Ireland (1224-1226) and managed to subdue de Lacy.
-In 1225 he founded the Dominican Priory of the Holy Trinity in Kilkenny and began the construction of Carlow and Ferns castles.
-Due to his support of Aedh Ua Conchobair against Richard de Burgh in their claims to Connacht, he was dismissed as Justicar, surrendering office to the king at Winchester on 22 June 1226.
+William was appointed as Justiciar of Ireland (1224–1226) and managed to subdue de Lacy.
+In 1225, he founded the Dominican Priory of the Holy Trinity in Kilkenny and began the construction of Carlow and Ferns castles.
+Due to his support of Aedh Ua Conchobair against Richard de Burgh in their claims to Connacht, he was dismissed as Justiciar, surrendering office to the king at Winchester on 22 June 1226.
 Due to his continued support, he was later that year ordered to surrender to the crown the custody of the royal castles of Cardigan and Carmarthen which he had captured from Llywelyn.

 Brittany

 William accompanied the king to Brittany in 1230, and assumed control of the forces when the king returned to England.
-In February 1231 William also returned to England, and arranged the marriage of his sister Isabel, widow of Gilbert de Clare, to Richard, Earl of Cornwall, brother of King Henry III.
+In February 1231, William returned to England, and arranged the marriage of his sister Isabel, widow of Gilbert de Clare, to Richard, Earl of Cornwall, brother of King Henry III.